pengchao2022/spring-boot-todo-app-jenkins-argocd-minikube/README.md

    ![argo_URL](./argo_URL.png)

-- After few second you can see the app is ready
+- After few seconds you can see the app is ready

    ![app_ready](./app_ready.png)